Our Team – Teachers

 A few of her hobbies include listening to music, reading Spanish books and eating out with her family.

-Rosa Peralta-Arias – Assistant Teacher
+Rosa Peralta-Arias – Co-Lead Teacher

 Fluent in Spanish, Rosa was born and raised in Ecuador.
 Since earning Child Development Associate (CDA) and Child Development Specialist certification (CDA) she has become very proficient in managing behavioral issues.
 She has had the opportunity to work with a diverse group of children including children who are challenged by ADHD, autism, speech impairments, and other conditions.
 These experiences have helped Rosa to gain expertise in planning and implementing teaching methods that incorporate individual students’ learning.
 Rosa is hard-working and self-motivated.
 She always tries to improve herself and she never gives up.
 Rosa has been working with Tessa since the school opened its doors, and we are very lucky to have her!

-Joseline Hernandez – Assistant Teacher
+Joseline Hernandez – Lead Teacher

 Joshy was born and raised in Guatemala where she learnt her mother tongue, Spanish, and is the oldest of 5 siblings.
 From a very young age, she liked children and felt a passion for education.
 At 14 years old, she started teaching and taking care of young children at her local church.